mbeardwell/Translation-Assistant/README.md

-# Translation Assistant
+# French Translation Assistant

-_A lightweight word translation tool with a graphical user interface (GUI)._
+_A lightweight French-to-English word translation tool with a graphical user interface (GUI)._

 ## **Overview**
-**CURRENTLY THIS TOOL ONLY SUPPORTS FRENCH TO ENGLISH TRANSLATIONS.**

-Translation Assistant is a simple yet effective translation tool that provides translations for a word from multiple different sources.
+A simple yet effective translation tool that provides translations for a word from multiple different sources.

 ## **Features**
-* Supports multiple languages.
 * Simple and intuitive GUI.
 * Uses authoritative sources for accurate translations.